jeff-bruemmer/Introduction-to-Clojure.Spec/introduction-to-clojure-spec.md

 (s/valid? string? "wizard") ;=> true
 ```

-Now to that we have the `::over-9000` spec defined, we can use it to spec the `yell` function with `s/fdef`:
+Now that we have the `::over-9000` spec defined, we can use that predicate to spec the `yell` function with `clojure.spec/fdef`:

 ```clojure
 (s/fdef yell :args ::over-9000
              :ret  string?)
 ```

-Here the `clojure.spec/fdef` function specifies that for the `yell` function, the argument (`:args`) must conform to the `::over-9000` spec, and the return value (`:ret`) must be a string.
+Here the `clojure.spec/fdef` function specifies that for the `yell` function, the argument `:args` must conform to the `::over-9000` spec, and the return value `:ret` must be a string.

-The spec will now appear in the function's documentation.
+Once defined, the spec will now appear in the function's documentation.

 ```
 (doc yell) ;=>